JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7924 days**.

-And here is a just a random fact -  **Before soccer referees started using whistles in 1878, they used to rely on waving a handkerchief**.
+And here is a just a random fact -  **The papaya tree is known as "the medicinal tree" in some cultures because it?s seeds and leaves have been used as ingredients in different medicines**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)